xcalts/di-uoa-project-k23a/README.md

   <h3 align="center">Project K23a</h3>

   <p align="center">
-    Implementations of the Plain, Filtered and Stiched Vamana indexing algorithms.
+    Implementations of the plain, filtered and stiched vamana indexing algorithms.
     <br />
     <a href="https://github.com/xcalts/di-uoa-project-k23a/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     ·